peperoni60/drupal-docker/README.md

 ## Using Drush or the Drupal console in PhpStorm

 To start drush or the drupal console open a terminal in PhpStorm.
 From the *Project* directory source **load-env** (by issuing ". load-env" or "source load-env" in the command line (without the quotation marks).
 This will set up aliases for drush and drupal to work with the containers.
-In the same way you can open a shell in the mysql container and issue mysql commands.

 > **Tip**
 > You can automate the loading of the environment by adding the following lines to your `~/.profile`.